2025 Istanbul earthquake

 On 23 April 2025 at 12:49:10 TRT, a 6.2 earthquake struck the Sea of Marmara, 24 km southeast of Marmara Ereğlisi, Tekirdağ Province, Turkey, near Istanbul.
-One person died of a heart attack, 359 others were injured and moderate damage was recorded across the Marmara region.
+One person died of a heart attack, 359 others were injured, and moderate damage was recorded across the Marmara region.

 Tectonic setting

 Istanbul lies close to the western end of the North Anatolian Fault Zone (NAFZ), which is a 1200 km right-lateral strike-slip fault zone, forming the northern boundary of the Anatolian plate.
 The Anatolian plate is being forced westwards relative to the Eurasian plate by the northward movement of the Arabian plate.
 It extends from the Gulf of Saros in the west to Karlıova in the east.
 The western end of the fault zone consists of two main strands, the northern of which runs through the Sea of Marmara.
 It began to form around 13–11 million years ago in the eastern part of Anatolia, propagating gradually westwards.
 The fault eventually reached the Sea of Marmara around 200,000 years ago.
 Before the discrete fault strands developed at the western end, the area was affected by diffuse shear-related movement in a rather broad zone, dating back to the late Miocene.

-The last powerful earthquakes to strike the NAFZ occurred in 1999, them being the İzmit and Düzce events which struck on August 17 and November 12, respectively.
+The last powerful earthquakes to strike the NAFZ occurred in 1999, them being the İzmit and Düzce events which struck on 17 August and 12 November, respectively.
 In November 2022, a M_{w} 6.1 event struck west of Düzce.

 Many seismologists agree that there is a 64% chance for a 7.0 or higher earthquake near Istanbul before 2030, likely to be caused by the breaking of the NAFZ beneath the Marmara Sea.